watchesoff/watchesoff.github.io/about.md

 title: about
 permalink: /about/
 ---
 Hi!
-My name is Davis Land.
+My name is Josh McCormack.

 I&#39;m a student at Texas A&amp;M University, studying Telecommunications and Media Studies.